 The surname Ackhord was first found in Elginshire a former county in northeastern Scotland, in the present day Scottish Council Area of Moray, where Galleroch de Urchart "who lived temp.
 Alexander II" was granted lands in Cromarty, and Inverness.
 He held a family seat at the Castle of Urquhart in 1214.
 "His descendants were "hereditary sheriffs of Cromarty."

-Important Dates for the Ackhord family
+Early History of the Ackhord family

 This web page shows only a small excerpt of our Ackhord research.
 Another 177 words (13 lines of text) covering the years 1306, 1358, 1611, 1660, 1114, 1759, 1611, 1660 and 1650 are included under the topic Early Ackhord History in all our PDF Extended History products and printed products wherever possible.